Free Shipping on US Seed Orders of $20+ SHOP NOW

 • Growing Instructions

-Plant Pinto beans directly outdoors once soil has warmed to at least 60°.
-Space plant 8 to 12" apart in moist but well-drained soil.
-Snap beans should be harvested when pods are young and tender.
-Dry beans are harvested after pods are fully developed and dried.
+Plant directly outdoors once soil has warmed, spacing 8-12" apart in moist, well-drained soil.
+Harvest as snap beans when pods are young and tender, or as dry beans after pods are fully developed and dried.

 • Seed Saving Instructions

-To save Pinto Bean seeds, allow pods to develop until seeds rattle inside.
-Pick and shell the beans and dry for two more weeks, until they cannot be dented by a fingernail.
+Allow pods to develop until seeds rattle inside.
+Pick, shell, and dry for two more weeks, until beans cannot be dented by a fingernail.
 Label and store in a cool dry place for up to four years.

 46 to 52